The Science of Laughter

-Laughter Wellbeing focuses on Laughter Therapy in that it uses laughter as a tool to assist in reducing illness, as well as using laughter to promote good health.
+Laughter Therapy uses laughter as a tool to assist in reducing the symptoms of illness, as well as then using laughter to promote good health.
 It uses a specifically designed Laughter Quotient© that enables people to change their laughter to help identify a better method that helps their healing.
+It is a treatment modality that uses algorithms to find the best fit.

 The Laughter Quotient© was created to take the variable out of laughter.
 Every research or study that has been done so far, has focused on the stimulus of the laughter, and not the act itself.
 People have been told to just laugh, and not in any particular way.
 With the Laughter Quotient©, individuals can play with the variables to find what works best for them.